 By Dhanya Skariachan and Phil Wahba

-Under Armour's Haley told Reuters that only four skaters or so asked for the change in the suits and that the "vast majority" of U.S. speedskaters are not blaming the suits.
+Haley told Reuters that only four skaters or so had asked for the change in the suits and that the “vast majority” of U.S. speedskaters are not blaming the Mach 39.

 “We’ll be racing with new suits that hopefully bring us new luck,” U.S. speedskater Brian Hansen said on his Facebook page.

 Several members of the American speed skating team have leapt to the defense of the Mach 39, dismissing suggestions it was to blame for their lack of medals.